Learn Acoustic Guitar

 While the chromatic scale is technically a scale it is unlike other scales as it contains all available notes, and isn’t particularly useful for composing music.

-How Many Notes on A Guitar?
+How Many Notes on a Guitar?

 It depends on how many frets the guitar has.
-Many acoustic guitars feature 20 frets, so 20 X 6 (strings) = 120 notes, meaning each note of the Chromatic scale is repeated ten times across the neck.
+Many acoustic guitars feature 20 frets, so 20 X 6 (strings) = 120 guitar notes, meaning each note of the Chromatic scale is repeated ten times across the neck.
 As many electric guitars feature 21+ frets the number is greater.

 Sharps and flats